industrial-edge/simatic-automation-tool-getting-started/docs/Usage.md

    ![Usage_Add_Device_manually](graphics/Usage_Add_Device_manually.png)

 2. After the network has been scanned, you can see the devices in the SIMATIC Automation Tool.
-Now you can select the PLC with the left switch and click on the button "STOP" or "START" to stop or start the PLC.
+Now you can select the PLC with the left switch and click on the button "STOP" or "RUN" to stop or start the PLC.
 ![Usage_StartStop_PLC](graphics/Usage_StartStop_PLC.PNG)

 3. Select the PLC and enter a new IP address, network mask or gateway address.